 The Circuito Chico links a number of sights around Bariloche.
 You can rent bikes to reach the sights, but the route is hilly.
 After failing to pretend to be a competent biker in Puerto Varas, I wised up and opted for the bus instead of a bike.

 My first stop was Cerro Campanario, which was a 30-minute ride from the center of town.
 A chairlift leads visitors straight to the peak, but I completed the ascent on foot since I wanted to up my step count (and hey, the walk was free).
 Although the climb was a steady uphill, it wasn’t challenging; the estimate for the ascent was an hour, but I made it to the peak in 25 minutes without speed walking.
 If you want to save a few bucks, the climb should be doable for those who can maintain a consistent walking pace on flat ground.

 A balcony was at the peak, and the view blew me away.

 Visitors don’t have to enter the restaurant to admire the views, but I caved in and placed an order.
-On the road, I developed an afternoon routine of getting coffee and dessert, a dangerous (but delightful) habit.
-It was coffee and dessert time when I arrived at Punto Panorámico, so I ordered a café con leche (nothing memorable) and waffle with white chocolate and raspberries (every bit as delicious as it sounds – my sweet tooth was completely satisfied).
+On the road, I developed an afternoon routine of getting coffee and dessert, a dangerous (but delightful!) habit.
+It was coffee and dessert time when I arrived at Punto Panorámico, so I ordered a café con leche (nothing memorable) and waffle with white chocolate and raspberries (every bit as delicious as it sounds).

 Buses run less frequently in the evenings, so I waited an hour for the bus back to Bariloche.
 A couple without a SUBE card waited with me, and I covered their fare when the bus arrived.
 The woman reimbursed me with cash, but I didn’t get anything from her partner.
 I’m not the kind of person to hold petty grudges, though; it’s not like I noted this in my travel journal so I could remember to bring up this instance in a blog post more than a year later.